 Step Two: Prospect Research

 Our office will work closely with you and the University’s prospect researchers to identify organizations with funding priorities that align with your outlined project.
 We’ll also examine past funding from prospect organization(s) to determine the best strategy to secure funding.

 Step Three: Proposal Development

 A CFR grant writer will work with you to develop a proposal.
 The writer will compile general information about the University, but you will provide specific information about the program or project, including a program budget.
-Our proposal template will help you get started, and CFR staff members are available answer questions.
+Our proposal template will help you get started, and CFR staff members are available to answer questions.

 The grant writer will compile the proposal from information you provide, including all required attachments, and forward it to the selected foundation.